 The most common treatments for fibroids are medication and surgery.
 Typically, medication is used to relieve mild symptoms, such as discomfort, anemia, or heavy bleeding.
 Medical therapy does not address the fibroids themselves, and symptoms will return as soon as you stop taking the medication.

-If your fibroids are interfering with your pregnancy or you want a more permanent solution, surgery may be a better treatment option.
+If your fibroids are interfering with your pregnancy or you want a permanent solution, surgery may be a better treatment option.
 For women who wish to become pregnant, a myomectomy can remove fibroids without affecting healthy uterine tissue.
-Other surgical solutions can alter your ability to become pregnant.
+Other surgical solutions can improve your ability to become pregnant.